hastexo/hastexo-xblock/README.md

 * `launch_timeout`: How long to wait for a stack to be launched, in seconds.
   If unset, the global timeout will be used.

+* `suspend_timeout`: Timeout for how long to wait before suspending a stack, after the last keepalive was received from the browser, in seconds.
+  Takes precedence over the globally defined timeout."

 * `delete_age`: Delete stacks that haven't been resumed in this many seconds.
   Overrides the globally defined setting.
 The global setting currently only supports days but will begin to support suffixes `d`, `h`, `m`, `s` in future